maxvfischer/DIY-CNC-machine/README.md

 Before the stepper motors were connected to the CNC shield, the stepper motor drivers' VRef needed to be tuned.
 The VRef regulates the voltage from the stepper driver to the stepper motor.
 If the VRefs are set to high, it can damage the stepper motors by supplying to much voltage.

-The CNC shield was first attached to the Arduino Uno.
+The CNC shield (**E10**) was first attached to the Arduino Uno (**E09**).

 ![vref_stepper_drivers_3](./images/build/frame/vref_stepper_drivers_3.jpg)

 ![vref_stepper_drivers_4](./images/build/frame/vref_stepper_drivers_4.jpg)

 The four stepper drivers were then attached to the CNC shield, one for each axis (X, Y, Z) and one for the mirrored Y-axis (A).
-The stepper drivers were inserted so that the "EN" pins on the stepper drivers aligned with the EN female input on the CNC shield.
+The stepper drivers were inserted so that the "EN" pins on the stepper drivers aligned with the EN female terminal on the CNC shield.

 ![vref_stepper_drivers_5](./images/build/frame/vref_stepper_drivers_5.jpg)